quelea-projection/libAVPlayerJava/README.md

 # libAVPlayerJava
 Native OSX code for Quelea to play video on Mac devices.

-The VLCJ approach doesn't work by default on the Mac, but `AVToolkit` is a good, OSX-native alternative.
+The VLCJ approach doesn't work by default on the Mac, but `AVFoundation` is a good, OSX-native alternative.
 This repository contains the Objective-C bindings to allow Quelea to use it.